What Pricing People Want (That Most Leaders Miss)

 Tools Can Make Or Break A Pricing Role

-If there’s one consistent frustration we hear, it’s tooling.
+If there's one consistent frustration we hear, it's the systems and tools slowing everything down.

 Clarity > Authority